slifin/breeze/README.md

 }
  ```

-This provides additional context to your code to others when your code grows.
+The name provides additional context to your code.

 *A quick and fast rule for this is do not use a PHP operator inside an if statement condition.*